Beaumaris Castle: 15th–21st centuries

 In 1400 a revolt broke out in North Wales against English rule, led by Owain Glyndŵr.
 Beaumaris Castle was placed under siege and captured by the rebels in 1403, being retaken by royal forces in 1405.
 The castle was ill-maintained and fell into disrepair and by 1534, when Roland de Velville was the castle constable, rain was leaking into most of the rooms.
 In 1539 a report complained that it was protected by an arsenal of only eight or ten small guns and forty bows, which the castle's new constable, Richard Bulkeley, considered to be completely inadequate for protecting the fortress against a potential Scottish attack.
 Matters worsened and by 1609 the castle was classed as "utterlie decayed".

 The English Civil War broke out in 1642 between the Royalist supporters of Charles I and the supporters of Parliament.
 Beaumaris Castle was a strategic location in the war, as it controlled part of the route between the king's bases in Ireland and his operations in England.
 Thomas Bulkeley, whose family had been involved in the management of the castle for several centuries, held Beaumaris for the king and may have spent around £3,000 improving its defences.
 By 1646, however, Parliament had defeated the royal armies and the castle was surrendered by Colonel Richard Bulkeley in June.
 Anglesey revolted against Parliament again in 1648, and Beaumaris was briefly reoccupied by royalist forces, surrendering for a second time in October that year.

 After the war many castles were slighted, damaged to put them beyond military use, but Parliament was concerned about the threat of a royalist invasion from Scotland and Beaumaris was spared.
 Colonel John Jones became the castle governor and a garrison was installed inside, at a cost of £1,703 a year.
 When Charles II returned to the throne in 1660 and restored the Bulkeley family as castle constables, Beaumaris appears to have been stripped of its valuable lead and remaining resources, including the roofs.

-Lord Thomas Bulkeley bought the castle from the Crown in 1807 for £735, incorporating it into the park that surrounded his local residence, Baron Hill.
+Thomas Bulkeley, 7th Viscount Bulkeley bought the castle from the Crown in 1807 for £735, incorporating it into the park that surrounded his seat, Baron Hill.
 By then the castles of North Wales had become attractive locations for visiting painters and travellers, who considered the ivy-clad ruins romantic.
 Although not as popular as other sites in the region, Beaumaris formed part of this trend and was visited by the future Queen Victoria in 1832 for an Eisteddfod festival and it was painted by J. M. W. Turner in 1835.
 Some of the castle's stones may have been reused in 1829 to build the nearby Beaumaris Gaol.